vapor-ware/synse-server/docs/source/dockerbuild.rst

 __ OpenDCRE_

-Next, to build a custom distribution of OpenDCRE (for example, to include site-specific TLS certificates, or to configure nginx to use site-specific authn/authz), the included Dockerfile can be used to package up the distribution.
+Next, to build a custom distribution of OpenDCRE (for example, to include site-specific TLS certificates, IPMI BMC configuration, or to configure nginx to use site-specific authn/authz), the included Dockerfile can be used to package up the distribution.

 In the simplest case, from the opendcre directory:
 ::

-    docker build -t vaporio/opendcre:custom-v1.1.0 .
+    docker build -t opendcre:custom-v1.2.0 -f Dockerfile.rpi .

 Apply whatever tag is most descriptive for the custom image.